Find out how EMP or electromagnetic pulse work and how a possible EMP attack may affect people!

 EMP Effects on People

 Have you ever wondered what the real effects of an EMP would be?
 You're likely already familiar with its effects on electrical components (power grid failure and so on), but what effect does it actually have on people?
 Robert Brenner explains below.

 Earth's Protective Canopy

 (Based on the book Power Out!
 How to Prepare for and Survive a Grid Collapse)

-We’d be injured, if not killed, by the destructive energy if it weren’t for a magnetic field almost 12,000 miles wide acting like a protective canopy around our earth.
+We’d be injured, if not killed, by the destructive energy if it weren’t for a magnetic field almost 12,000 miles that provides electromagnetic pulse protection like a protective canopy around our earth.
 This magnetic field deflects solar wind and cosmic rays so little of the destructive energy passes through to enter our ionosphere—a shell of electrons, charged atoms, and molecules.

 Collisions of incoming particles with atoms in the ionosphere cause the lights of aurorae and x-rays.
 When solar winds become solar storms they can cause electrical blackouts and disrupt low orbit communication satellites.

 From explosions on the surface of the sun, to cosmic radiation streaming through space, to man-made explosions above and on earth, to nuclear radiation caused by humans seeking to produce energy, to the natural release of volcanic shock waves, to electrical storms that move along overhead, our world is a kaleidoscope of pulsing, flowing energy.

 Throughout history, we have studied and sought ways to harness this energy to do useful work.
 But sometimes we are at the mercy of the energy we seek to control.
 Lightning flashes from storm clouds send millions of volts smashing into the ground.
 And strong electromagnetic pulses disrupt phone communication and the normal movement of people.